Twisted knee or wrong move: what to do immediately?

 The reaction in the first few hours is crucial.
 It helps to limit inflammation and prevent any potential injury from worsening.

-After a false knee movement, It is recommended to adopt simple but effective actions.
+After a sudden knee movement, it is recommended to adopt simple but effective movements.

 The right immediate reflexes

-These measures help to limit the knee swelling and to reduce pain.
+These measures help to limit knee swelling and reduce pain.

 Is it possible to walk after a twisted knee?